 There are also other things which I’d carry such as my IDs, cash, mobile phones and a hand pump.

 But these usually belong to my back pocket rather than the saddle bag.
-I've tried numerous saddle bags over the years and my favourite is still the Scicon Elan 210 for its value for money.
+I’ve tried numerous saddle bags over the years and my favorite is still the Scicon Elan 210 for its value for money.

 Head here if you’re looking for my recommendations for the best saddle bags.